In This Article

 - Bidets offer some health benefits, are easier on sewage systems and send less waste to landfills.

-The way we in the United States deal with human waste is really quite wasteful.
+Consider this: The way we in the United States deal with human waste is really quite wasteful.
 Even putting the larger issues of water-hogging toilets and sewage systems aside, we flush lots of toilet paper.
 More than anyone, actually.
 A new study by Stand.earth and the Natural Resources Defense Council revealed that each American uses 141 rolls of toilet paper per year, compared with 127 rolls in the United Kingdom, 91 rolls in Japan and 71 in France.

 Other researchers have come up with slightly different calculations, but there’s no denying that Americans flush the most paper.